Precise asymptotic approximations for the kernels corresponding to the L\'evy processes: Abstract

 \section{Abstract}

-Using complex analysis techniques we obtain precise asymptotic approximations for the kernels corresponding to the symmetric $\alpha$-stable processes and their fractional derivatives.
-We apply our method to general L\'evy processes whose characteristic functions are radial and satisfy some regularity and size conditions.
+By using basic complex analysis techniques, we obtain precise asymptotic approximations for kernels corresponding to symmetric $\alpha$-stable processes and their fractional derivatives.
+We use the deep connection between the decay of kernels and singularities of the Mellin transforms.
+The key point of the method is to transform the multi-dimensional integral to the contour integral representation.
+We then express the integrand as a combination of gamma functions so that we can easily find all poles of the integrand.
+We obtain various asymtotics of the kernels by using Cauchy's Residue Theorem with shifting contour integration.
+As a byproduct, exact coefficients are also obtained.
+We apply this method to general L\'evy processes whose characteristic functions are radial and satisfy some regularity and size conditions.
+Our approach is based on the Fourier analytic point of view. \\